dOb-p/magnetchallenge-2/README.md

 # MagNet Challenge 2 [GitHub](https://github.com/minjiechen/magnetchallenge-2)
 <img src="img/teams.jpg" width="800">

+## The MagNet community mourns the loss of Haoran Li, a wonderful person and a key contributor of the MagNet project.

 ## IEEE PELS International Challenge on Design Methodologies [Prize Pool $60,000]
 - This site provides the latest information about the MagNet Challenge 2.
 - Please contact pelsmagnet@gmail.com for all purposes.